awesaman/Fynanz/README.md

+# Fynanz

 This project has the goal of helping others become more financially literate.
-It was made with the MERN Stack (MongoDB, Express, React, and Node)
+It was made with the MERN Stack (MongoDB, Express, React, and Node).

+## Website Link

+Please visit the deployed application at [https://fynanz.herokuapp.com/](https://fynanz.herokuapp.com/)

 ## Available Scripts